Hey Jason: How Do You Come Up With My Listing Price?

 What happens if I list too high?

 You usually sell for less, and it takes longer.
-In June 2026, Calgary detached homes that had to cut their price took 64 days and sold for about 91.7% of their original asking.
-Homes that never cut sold in about 20 days at 97.8%.
+From June 1 through August 15, 2026, Calgary detached homes that had to cut their price took about 65 days and sold for about 91.9% of their original asking.
+Homes that never cut sold in about 21 days at 97.7%.

 More in the Hey Jason Series